-- Extrema: the extrema of the data and the selected colour maps determine the basic parameters of how value maps to color. map3d maintains a detailed list of data extrema organized both by time signal, time instant and by surface.
-Thus it is possible to determine extrema based on just the most local of conditions-a particular frame and surface-or by more global conditions-the full range of frames or the full set of surfaces. - Scaling function: the mapping between value and color occurs according to some mathematical function, the simplest of which is linear.
-The scaling function uses the selected extrema and describes a complete mapping between value and color. - Mapping: by scale mapping, we mean how the translation from value to color treats positive and negative values.
-We may choose to map uniformly between the extrema or to apply different extrema or functions to the positive and negative values. - Color maps: the color displayed for a particular scalar value depends on the actual range of colors and their order in the color map.
+Extrema: the extrema of the data and the selected colour maps determine the basic parameters of how value maps to color. map3d maintains a detailed list of data extrema organized both by time signal, time instant and by surface.
+Thus it is possible to determine extrema based on just the most local of conditions-a particular frame and surface-or by more global conditions-the full range of frames or the full set of surfaces.

+Scaling function: the mapping between value and color occurs according to some mathematical function, the simplest of which is linear.
+The scaling function uses the selected extrema and describes a complete mapping between value and color.

+Mapping: by scale mapping, we mean how the translation from value to color treats positive and negative values.
+We may choose to map uniformly between the extrema or to apply different extrema or functions to the positive and negative values.

+Color maps: the color displayed for a particular scalar value depends on the actual range of colors and their order in the color map.

 map3d can adjust all four facets of the scaling to create a wide range of displays.
-We chose to limit some of these options, however, in an effort to create reproducible displays that reflect standard within the field.
-Of course, we chose our field, electrocardiography, as the basis, a fact for which we make no apologies and simply encourage others to make similar choices for their own field and implement map3daccordingly.
+Note that all surfaces conform to the first three scaling options (there is only one scaling range, function, and mapping that corresponds to all surfaces).
+We also chose to limit some of these options, however, in an effort to create reproducible displays that reflect standard within the field.
+Of course, we chose our field, electrocardiography, as the basis, a fact for which we make no apologies and simply encourage others to make similar choices for their own field and implement map3d accordingly.
 Subsequent versions of map3d will support this flexibility.